 This is where the Finnex Deluxe Titanium Heaters answer the call.
 It is a titanium-built heater, which makes them virtually indestructible.
 A titanium heating element is more corrosive resistant than glass heaters, making it ideal for saltwater environments.

 Before I discovered the Inkbird, this was my recommendation for someone who wanted to use titanium heaters.
 It’s cheaper than the BRS element, though the controller is not as accurate as an APEX or Inkbird.

 However, because there is no adjustment dial on the heater itself, there is no redundancy on the submersible heater to protect against failure.
 The controller itself is only accurate up to 2 degrees Fahrenheit, which is fine for freshwater fish tanks and fish-only saltwater setups.
 Reef tank users will want to consider purchasing the Finnex Titanium Heater Rod only and go with a more accurate aquarium heater controller or utilize a high-end controller like an Apex Controller.

 - No adjustment dial on submersible heater itself

 - Controller is accurate only up to 2 degrees Fahrenheit of set temperature

 - Not available in smaller sizes

-Titanium heaters are considered better than glass heaters due to the fact that titanium is more corrosive resistant and are nearly indestructible.
-Our last heater was only available in high wattage, but this variation of Finnex Titanium Heaters are for the rest of us.
+Titanium heaters are considered better than glass heaters due to the fact that titanium is more corrosive resistant and is nearly indestructible.
+Our last heater was only available in high wattage, but this variation of Finnex Titanium Heaters is for the rest of us.
 With very similar pros and cons, this heater will get you a titanium submersible heater at a reasonable price.
 It also comes with a heater guard to protect fish from touching it.

 Like with most titanium heaters, the heating element does not have a manual adjuster on board.
 To program to the desired set water temp, you have to use the controller that comes with it.